jrose111284/product_promotion_checkout/README.md

 ### My Approach
 After reading the task the thing that stood out the most was "because our promotions will change, it needs to be flexible regarding our promotional rules."
 It seemed to me it needed some sort or data source like a JSON file.
-So i used 2 json files one with products and one for promotions.
+So i used 2 JSON files one for products, and one for promotions.
-It needed to be flexible so any discount could change and it should work on this program. here is example of my json file
+As it needed to be flexible so any discount could change, it needed to work with this program.
+Here is example of my JSON file
 ```
 "total_price_promotions": {
   "60": {